See the Panama Canal

 First of all, on the internet there is a fantastic website provided by the Canal Museum that has plenty of old photos and history available.

-Canal and Bay Tours and Panama Marine Adventures offer a partial transit that takes you from Panama City, through the Miraflores and Pedro Miguel locks, then along the Culebra Cut to Gamboa.
+Canal and Bay Tours and Panama Marine Adventures are two companies that offer a partial transit that takes you from Panama City, through the Miraflores and Pedro Miguel locks, then along the Culebra Cut to Gamboa.
 More information.

 Gamboa Rainforest Resort

 You can do boat tours on the Chagres River and out onto the Gatun Lake to see monkeys and other animals, not to mention get up close and personal with some big ships.
 The Resort is also affiliated with the APPC Animal Rescue center.

 The original premise of this website was to describe how to transit the canal in your own yacht.
 Every yacht is required to have five crew for a transit so yachts are often looking for linehandlers to help out.

 You can read some blogs from yachts that have made the transit, including our own experiences as linehandlers on more than 20 yachts.

 Follow the Course of the Canal on the Train